Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Related Works

 \subsection{Time Series Contrastive Learning}

 Several recent studies have demonstrated that contrastive learning is a prominent self-supervised approach for time series representation learning.
-For example, TSTCC \cite{eldele2021time} proposed temporal and contextual contrasting that worked with a weak-strong augmentation strategy to learn discriminative time series representation.
-BTSF \cite{yang2022unsupervised} presented a bilinear temporal-spectral fusion module that utilized the temporal-spectral affinities to improve the expressiveness of the representations.
-CoST \cite{woo2022cost} applied contrastive learning to learn disentangled seasonal-trend representations for long sequence time series forecasting.
-TS2Vec \cite{yue2022ts2vec} utilized hierarchical contrasting over augmented context views such that the learned contextual representation for each timestamp is robust.
-These methods did not consider bad positive pairs problem that is detrimental to time series contrastive learning.
-We empirically show that DBPM consistently performs better than baseline methods, and can be easily integrated into current state-of-the-art methods to improve their performance.
+For example, TSTCC \citep{eldele2021time} proposed temporal and contextual contrasting that worked with a weak-strong augmentation strategy to learn discriminative time series representation.
+BTSF \citep{yang2022unsupervised} presented a bilinear temporal-spectral fusion module that utilized the temporal-spectral affinities to improve the expressiveness of the representations.
+CoST \citep{woo2022cost} applied contrastive learning to learn disentangled seasonal-trend representations for long sequence time series forecasting.
+TS2Vec \citep{yue2022ts2vec} utilized hierarchical contrasting over augmented context views such that the learned contextual representation for each timestamp is robust.
+TF-C \citep{zhang2022self} leveraged time-frequency consistency as a mechanism in the pre-training to facilitate knowledge transfer between datasets.